Walther Rathenau: Assassination and aftermath

 On 24 June 1922, two months after the signing of the Treaty of Rapallo, Rathenau was assassinated.
-He was being chauffeured from his house in Berlin-Grunewald to the Foreign Office in the Wilhelmstraße when his car was passed by another with Ernst Werner Techow behind the wheel and Erwin Kern and Hermann Fischer in the back seat.
-Kern opened fire with a submachine gun at close range, killing Rathenau almost instantly, while Fischer threw a hand grenade into the car before Techow quickly drove them away.
-Also involved in the plot were Techow's younger brother Hans Gerd Techow, future writer Ernst von Salomon, and Willi Günther (aided and abetted by seven others, some of them schoolboys).
+He was being chauffeured from his house in Berlin-Grunewald to the Foreign Office in the Wilhelmstraße when his car was passed by another, with Ernst Werner Techow behind the wheel and Erwin Kern and Hermann Fischer in the back seat.
+Kern opened fire with a submachine gun at close range, killing Rathenau almost instantly.
+Fischer threw a hand grenade into the car before Techow quickly drove them away.

+Also involved in the plot were Techow's younger brother Hans Gerd Techow, future writer Ernst von Salomon, and Willi Günther, aided and abetted by seven others, some of them schoolboys.
 All conspirators were members of the ultra-nationalist secret Organisation Consul.
 A memorial stone in the Königsallee in Grunewald marks the scene of the crime.

 Historian Martin Sabrow points to Hermann Ehrhardt, the leader of the Organisation Consul, as the one who ordered the murders.
 Ehrhardt and his men believed that Rathenau's death would bring down the government and prompt the Left to act against the Weimar Republic, thereby provoking civil war in which the Organisation Consul would be called on for help by the Reichswehr.
 After an anticipated victory Ehrhardt hoped to establish an authoritarian regime or a military dictatorship.

 He carefully saw to it that no connections between him and the assassins could be detected.
 Although Fischer and Kern contacted the Berlin chapter of the Organisation Consul to use its resources, they mainly acted on their own in planning and carrying out the assassination.
 The historian Michael Kellogg argued that Vasily Biskupsky, Erich Ludendorff and his advisor Max Bauer, all members of the Aufbau Vereinigung, a group of tsarist exiles and early Nazis, colluded in the assassination of Rathenau, although the degree of their participation was not entirely clear.